Sukhoi Su-25: War in Darfur

 Sudan has used Su-25s in attacks on rebel targets and possibly civilians in Darfur.

 Ivorian-French clashes

 During the Ivorian Civil War, Su-25s were used by government forces to attack rebel targets.
-On 6 November 2004, at least one Ivorian Sukhoi Su-25 attacked a unit of France's Unicorn peacekeeping forces stationed in Bouaké at 1300, killing nine soldiers, a U.S. development worker and wounding 37 soldiers.
+On 6 November 2004, at least one Ivorian Sukhoi Su-25 attacked a unit of France's Unicorn peacekeeping forces stationed in Bouaké, killing nine soldiers, a U.S. development worker and wounding 37 soldiers.
 Shortly afterwards, the French military retaliated by attacking the air base in Yamoussoukro and destroyed the Ivorian air force, heavily damaging the two Su-25s responsible for the attack.

 2008 Russia–Georgia war

 In August 2008, Su-25s were used by both Georgia and Russia during the 2008 Russia–Georgia war.
 Su-25s of the Georgian Air Force participated in providing air support for troops during Battle of Tskhinvali and launched bombing raids on targets in South Ossetia.
 Russian military Su-25s struck Georgian forces in South Ossetia, and undertook air raids on targets in Georgia.
 The Russian military officially confirmed the loss of three Su-25 aircraft to the Georgian air defense, though the Moscow Defense Brief suggests four.
 The three Russian aircraft were reportedly downed by Georgian Buk-M1 air defence units.
 Georgian Su-25s were able to operate at night.
 In early August 2008, Russian Su-25s attacked the Tbilisi Aircraft Manufacturing plant, where the Su-25 is produced, dropping bombs on the factory's airfield.